Calamity the Cow

-Calamity the Cow was a film made for the Children's Film Foundation in 1967.
-The film starred Phil Collins as a teenage actor three years prior to his joining Genesis.
-The film was written by Kerry Eastman and directed by David Eastman.
+Calamity the Cow is a 1967 British film directed by David Eastman and starring John Moulder-Brown and Elizabeth Dear.
+It was written by Eastman and Kerry Eastman and made for the Children's Film Foundation.
+The film featured Phil Collins as a teenage actor three years prior to his joining Genesis.

 Plot summary

-Farmer Grant's children (including a young Phil Collins) get him to buy a cow from another farmer.
+Farmer Grant's children get him to buy a cow from another farmer.
 The children work hard to make the cow fit and healthy enough for the show ring.
 But at the last minute the other farmer, Kincaid, steals Calamity.